+Successful applicants will receive written notification that they have been selected for award negotiations.
 Receipt of a notification letter selecting a Full Application for award negotiations does not authorize the applicant to commence performance of the project.
-If an application is selected for award negotiations, it is not a commitment by EERE to issue an award.
-Applicants do not receive an award until award negotiations are complete and the Contracting Officer executes the funding agreement, accessible by the prime recipient in FedConnect.
+If an application is selected for award negotiations, it is not a commitment by DOE to issue an award nor is it a guarantee of federal government funding.
+Applicants do not receive an award unless and until award negotiations are complete and the Contracting Officer executes the funding agreement, accessible by the prime recipient in FedConnect.

 The award negotiation process will take approximately 60 days.
-Applicants must designate a primary and a backup point-of-contact in EERE Exchange with whom EERE will communicate to conduct award negotiations.
+Applicants must designate a primary and a backup point-of-contact in EERE eXCHANGE with whom EERE will communicate to conduct award negotiations.
 The applicant must be responsive during award negotiations (i.e., provide requested documentation) and meet the negotiation deadlines.
 If the applicant fails to do so or if award negotiations are otherwise unsuccessful, EERE will cancel the award negotiations and rescind the Selection.
 EERE reserves the right to terminate award negotiations at any time for any reason.

-Please refer to Section IV.J.ii. of the FOA for guidance on pre-award costs.
+Please refer to Section IV.J.ii of the FOA for guidance on pre-award costs.